In today's turbulent trading conditions, the NIPA members face many challenges; energy costs are one such challenge.

 There are many factors that influence the cost of energy within the SEM (Single Electricity Market) in Ireland.
 The price of commodities such as coal and oil, the price of carbon and the exchange rate will influence the cost of electricity, even the maintenance cycle of power stations, but one of the major factors is the cost of gas, due to the fuel mix in the SEM.

 Over 60% of the total fuels used by generators in Ireland is gas.
 Over relatively recent times it has increased by more than 40%, contributing to a large increase in the “pool” price.
-Political, economic and environmental issues, such as the unrest in the Middle East, uncertainty in the Euro Zone and the earthquake in Japan have all had a detrimental impact recently on the cost of all commodities, which in turn influence the cost of electricity in Ireland.
+Political, economic and environmental issues, such as the unrest in the Middle East, uncertainty in the Euro Zone and the earthquake in Japan have all had a detrimental impact on the cost of all commodities, which in turn influence the cost of electricity in Ireland.

-The procurement of energy is outside the direct control of the members, as energy is a commodity as explained above.
+The wholesale cost of energy is outside the direct control of the members, as energy is a commodity as explained above.
 However a procurement strategy could simply be that each company can negotiate with more than one supplier, gather consumption data for the members and negotiate with suppliers a preferential, site specific energy prices, or put the data in to a national pool that has the ability to forward buy when prices are low.

 For those in the CCA should already be in place, but for all companies an energy programme using energy efficient practices and equipment.